aammd/MS_computational_ecology_opinion/ms.md

 in the end, direct observation and experimentation trumps all, and serve as the validation, rejection, or refinement of predictions derived in other ways.

-# The success story of Species Distribution Models
+## A success story: Species Distribution Models

 The practice known as "species distributions modelling" (and the species distribution models, henceforth SDMs, it generates) is a good example of